SamBaker101/PATT_MK0/docs/MK0/MK0_debrief.md

 - 4 Adjustment points are being used when only 3 are required
 - Bolt must be held while nut is turned
 - Nuts/Bolts can be very hard to reach

+I will be redesigning this system to make it simpler and easier to use in future iterations.

 ### Wood Panelling is not Nice
 Because I am the way I am, I went to the hardware store and bought the cheapest "wood" I could find to create the brackets.
 This came in the form of a composite paneling which appears to be some kind of compacted cardboard product...